Skip to content

 4. Minimal Exposure to Water: While labradorite isn’t overly porous, prolonged exposure to water can weaken its structure.
 Remove jewelry before swimming or bathing.

-6. Avoid Chemicals: Keep your labradorite jewelry away from household chemicals, perfumes, and cosmetics.
-These substances can dull the gemstone's shine.
+7. Avoid Chemicals: Keep your labradorite jewelry away from household chemicals, perfumes, and cosmetics.
+These substances can dull the gemstone’s shine.

-7. Recharging Energy: Place your labradorite jewelry under the moonlight or on a selenite charging plate to cleanse and recharge its energy.
+8. Recharging Energy: Place your labradorite jewelry under the moonlight or on a selenite charging plate to cleanse and recharge its energy.

 When labradorescence is removed from the equation, labradorite can be hard to distinguish from many other stones in the plagioclase series and other feldspars.
 As a result, many of them could be reasonable stand-ins.
-Otherwise, it would depend on the exact labradorite color you want to replicate.
+Otherwise, it would depend on the exact labradorite colour you want to replicate.

 Labradorite vs. Other Iridescent Gemstones